shawnzyp/CCCCG/README.md

 Hosted version of the mobile-optimized character sheet for GitHub Pages.

+## Recent Updates

+- Removed the legacy print/PDF export controls.
+- Added a tier-based experience tracker with add/remove controls.
+- Streamlined the encounter tracker with turn highlighting and round persistence.

 ## Firebase Configuration

 Firebase settings are now stored in a standalone `firebase-config.json` file.
 The